Raju Kannada Medium

-Raju Kannada Medium is an Indian Kannada language romantic comedy film written and directed by Naresh Kumar.
+Raju Kannada Medium is a 2018 Indian Kannada-language romantic comedy film written and directed by Naresh Kumar.
 It features Gurunandan and Avantika Shetty in the lead roles.
 Achyuth Kumar, Suchendra Prasad, Sadhu Kokila and the Russian model Angelina Desedina play the supporting roles.
 The score and soundtrack for the film is by Kiran Ravindranath and the cinematography is by Shekhar Chandra.